meeshkan/properties-driven-development-tutorial/ARTICLE.md

         )
 ```

-A node has a key and a value.
-It also contains references to its left and right children as well as its parent.
-Note that `parent` is not included in `__repr__` to avoid infinite loops (printing a child prints the parent, which prints the child, which prints the parent...).
+A `Node` has a key and a value.
+It also contains references to its `left` and `right` children as well as its `parent`.

+> Note: `parent` isn't included in `__repr__` to avoid infinite loops (printing a child then prints the parent, which prints the child, which prints the parent...).

-Inserting key and a value to the tree happens as follows:
+Inserting a key and a value to the tree happens as follows:

 ```python
 # tree.py